airyhq/airy/docs/docs/api/endpoints/messages.md

 }
 ```

-**Sample response**
+**Sample response (202)**

-Because of the nature of being an asynchronous system, sometimes the conversation is not ready at the time of sending
+Because of the nature of being an asynchronous system, sometimes the conversation is not ready at the time of sending the message.
+The status code `202` indicates that this is the case and also does not include a response body.
+In case the conversation was eventually not found error metadata will be delivered asynchronously using the [webhook](api/webhook.md) and [websocket]((api/websocket.md)).
-the message.

-`HTTP 200 OK`
+**Sample response (200)**
-In this case the conversation was found and the message is attached to it
+The conversation was found and the message is pending to be delivered.

-`HTTP 202 ACCEPTED`
-In this case the conversation is not ready yet. the message will be attached to the conversation
-asynchronously, in the case of an error. it will be delivered asynchronously.
-See error handling section.

 ```json5
 {